muratk5n/thirdwave/en/README.md

 ---

 Why is Bitcoin price falling when there is inflation?
-Aren't they supposed to be a safe heaven, a hedge against "money being debased"?
-Looks like BTC is merely another risky asset just like most of those overvalued tech stocks.
+Aren't they supposed to be a "safe heaven asset", a hedge against "money being debased"?
+Looks like BTC is merely another risky asset just like most of those overvalued tech stocks, or, hell, the stock market itself.
 And as risky assets go down so does Bitcoin right along with them.

 ---

-*Run and Gun*, not bad.
+*Run and Gun*, was ok..
 Rich Kind is hilarious as ever.

 ---

 *Call of Duty* mission *Behind Enemy Lines* has a scenic backdrop..
 Saw someone else's play, not a big dumb non-stop action, lots of moving around silently, gives gamer more time to explore the environment.
-Decade old but still good.
+Decade old game but still good.

 ---